Coronary Artery Disease Screening Tests (CAD) (cont.)

 Radionuclide stress test

 Radionuclide stress testing involves injecting a radioactive isotope (typically thallium or cardiolite) into the patient's vein after which an image of the patient's heart becomes visible with a special camera.
 The radioactive isotopes are absorbed by the normal heart muscle.
 Nuclear images are obtained in the resting condition, and again immediately following exercise.
 The two sets of images are then compared.
 During exercise, if a blockage in a coronary artery results in diminished blood flow to a part of the cardiac muscle, this region of the heart will appear as a relative "cold spot" on the nuclear scan.
 This cold spot is not visible on the images that are taken while the patient is at rest (when coronary flow is adequate).
-Radionuclide stress testing, while more time-consuming and expensive than a simple ECST, greatly enhances the accuracy in diagnosing CAD.
+Radionuclide stress testing, while more time-consuming and expensive than a simple ECST, greatly enhances the accuracy in diagnosing coronary heart disease.

 Learn more about: cardiolite

 Another supplement to the routine ECST is stress echocardiography.
 During stress echocardiography, the sound waves of ultrasound are used to produce images of the heart at rest and at the peak of exercise.
 In a heart with normal blood supply, all segments of the left ventricle (the major pumping chamber of the heart) exhibit enhanced contractions of the heart muscle during peak exercise.
-Conversely, in the setting of CAD, if a segment of the left ventricle does not receive optimal blood flow during exercise, that segment will demonstrate reduced contractions of heart muscle relative to the rest of the heart on the exercise echocardiogram.
-Stress echocardiography is very useful in enhancing the interpretation of the ECST, and can be used to exclude the presence of significant CAD in patients suspected of having a "false-positive" ECST.
+Conversely, in the setting of coronary heart disease, if a segment of the left ventricle does not receive optimal blood flow during exercise, that segment will demonstrate reduced contractions of heart muscle relative to the rest of the heart on the exercise echocardiogram.
+Stress echocardiography is very useful in enhancing the interpretation of the ECST, and can be used to exclude the presence of significant coronary heart disease in patients suspected of having a "false-positive" ECST.

 Get the latest treatment options.